 In 1975, with the support of Dr. Robert Christensen, a Professor of Ophthalmology at the Jules Stein Eye Institute at UCLA, an anonymous philanthropist publicly known as “Mr. K” created, funded, and endowed the original UCLA Mobile Eye Clinic.
 Following the initial success of that program, Mr. K began the process of establishing a charitable entity to provide vision care to disadvantaged persons such as the young, the elderly and the working poor, and in 1979, The Karl Kirchgessner Foundation was officially founded.
 Because of Mr. K’s desire for anonymity, the Foundation was named after a great uncle whose German last name, Kirchgessner, roughly translates as “churchgoer.”
 The Mobile Eye Clinic, the Stein Eye Institute and UCLA have received over $8.2 million in support from the Foundation since its inception.

-The Karl Kirchgessner Foundation continues to make yearly grants to local organizations that provide much needed services in the field of vision, such as community clinics, outreach programs, and providers of vision screening, adaptive equipment, and assistive services.
+To more effectively promote its purposes, the foundation changed its name on July 1st of 2022 to Kirchgessner Vision Foundation.
+KVF continues to make yearly grants to local organizations that provide much needed services in the field of vision, such as community clinics, outreach programs, and providers of vision screening, adaptive equipment, and assistive services.
 From inception through its fiscal year ending June 30, 2017, the Foundation has awarded over $20 million in vision-related grants.